ibm-cloud-docs/Cloudant/api/cloudant_query.md

 In ambiguous cases,
 the field type must be provided explicitly.

 Index that is used by query               | Field type requirement
 ------------------------------------------|-----------------------
 JSON index                                | It's not necessary to specify the type of sort fields in the query.
-Text index of all fields in all documents | Specify the type of any sort field in the query if the database contains any documents in which the sort field has one type *and also* contains some documents in which the sort field has a different type.
+Text index of all fields in all documents | Specify the sort field in the query if the database contains documents where the sort field has one type.
+Also, specify the sort field in the query if it contains documents where the sort field has a different type.
 Any other text index                      | Specify the type of all sort fields in the query.
 {: caption="Table 11.
-When to specify the field type" caption-side="top"}
+Time to specify the field type" caption-side="top"}

 A text index of all fields
 in all documents is created when you use the syntax: